 ISLI Fellowship impacted me a lot in building a positive attitude.
-I regularly contact ISLI Program Manager, Soeleen to take guidance from her to bring a positive change in building confidence among staff, students and in myself.
+I regularly contact ISLI Programme Manager, Soeleen to take guidance from her to bring a positive change in building confidence among staff, students and in myself.

 - Writing objectives for the class for every lesson period

 - Avoiding corporal punishment of any form and making classroom agreements

 - Displaying student work in school and classroom

 - Effective questioning pattern